MrValentine7777/TheCommandPattern/README.md

 ### Visual Feedback System

 - `BackgroundManager`: Singleton that manages the background color state
+  - Provides a centralized interface for changing the game's background color
+  - Uses the `Colors` utility class to map enum values to XNA Color objects

 - `MessageManager`: Singleton that handles displaying text messages on screen
+  - Manages message queue, display duration, and rendering
+  - Provides a unified interface for all commands to display text feedback

+### Design Patterns

+This project demonstrates multiple design patterns working together:

+1. **Command Pattern**: Encapsulates actions as objects to decouple input from execution
+2. **Singleton Pattern**: Used for BackgroundManager and MessageManager to provide global access points
+3. **Factory Method Pattern**: The `Colors.GetColor()` method acts as a simple factory for creating color objects

 ## Controller Mapping